 3 Royal Terrace, Edinburgh EH7 5AB (Tel: 0131 523 1030)

-Opened in 2018, and quickly gaining a Michelin star, Condita boasts an intimate dining experience featuring a surprise tasting menu which is £110 per person and lasts around two and a half to three hours.
+Opened in 2018, and quickly gaining a Michelin star, Condita boasts an intimate dining experience featuring a surprise tasting menu which lasts around three hours.

 Located just south of the city centre on Sailsbury Place, every aspect of Condita moves with seasons, food, wine and decor offering a unique experience for diners.